$k$-center Clustering under Perturbation Resilience: -center under perturbation resilience

-Now we start our argument.
-Dyer and Freize showed Planar-3DM is NP-hard \cite{dyer}.
-While planarity is not important for the purpose of our problems, their reduction from 3SAT has two other nice properties that we crucially depend on.
-First, the reduction is parsimonious, as pointed out in \cite{hunt}.
-Second, given their 3DM instance $X_1,X_2,X_3,T$, each element in $X_1\cup X_2\cup X_3$ appears in either two or three tuples in $T$.
-(Dyer and Freize mention this observation just before their Theorem 2.3.)
-From this, it follows that $2m\leq |T|\leq 3m$, and so they actually showed a stronger result, that B3DM is NP-hard via a parsimonious reduction from 3SAT.
+\begin{proof} We give a parsimonious series of reductions from 3SAT to B3DM to BPDS.
+Then it follows from the result by \cite{valiant} that there is no polynomial time algorithm for Unambiguous-BPDS unless $NP=RP$.

-Next, Ben-David and Reyzin showed a reduction from 3DM to PDS \cite{lev}.
-Their reduction maps every element $X_1,X_2,X_3,T$ in the 3DM instance to a vertex in the PDS instance (adding a single extra vertex), so it is easily parsimonious.
+To show that B3DM is NP-hard, we use the reduction of \cite{dyer} who showed that Planar-3DM is NP-hard.
+While planarity is not important for the purpose of our problems, their reduction from 3SAT has two other nice properties that we crucially use.
+First, the reduction is parsimonious, as pointed out by \cite{hunt}.
+Second, given their 3DM instance $X_1,X_2,X_3,T$, each element in $X_1\cup X_2\cup X_3$ appears in either two or three tuples in $T$. (\cite{dyer} mention this observation just before their Theorem 2.3.)
+From this, it follows that $2m\leq |T|\leq 3m$, and so their reduction proves that B3DM is $NP$-hard via a parsimonious reduction from 3SAT.